leegee/test-webcomponent-fast-grid/README.md

 ## To Do

-Callbacks on cell changes (eg to add colour to flag changes/trends)
+On cell changes (eg to add colour to flag changes/trends): callbacks, or events?
+Visible changes or any change?

 ## Options